dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_terragrunt: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_terragrunt: Enable this feature (or use the FEATURES variable instead)
+* TERRAGRUNT_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_terragrunt: Debug this feature
-* Environment TERRAGRUNT_VERSION (required): Valid version of terragrunt to install

 ### <a id="timezone"></a> Timezone configuration